tgroeppmaier/ft_irc/README.md

 ### Design choices

 This server uses the more modern RFC 2812 IRC implementation.
-Because of the requirement to check the sockets readiness before every send and receive all the message to a client will be sent at once in one long cstring.
-This is possible because IRC messages all end with `/n/r`.
+Because of the requirement to check the sockets readiness before every send and receive, all the message to a client will be sent at once in one long cstring.
+This is possible because IRC messages all end with `\r\n`.
 For the receiving a large buffer of 4096 bytes is used to read many or most likely all messages that come from one client

 ### High level overview